DaveJuel/addax/README.md

 * Configure the database
 -> In DB management app (eg:phpmyadmin, workbench,...), create a database.
 -> Import the database(addax.sql) from Addax root folder, to your newly created database.
--> Go into ~/addax/includes and open file classes.php.
+-> Go into ~/addax/admin/includes and open file 'config.php' change your local connection values respective to your settings.
 -> Change to database connection respective to your mysql configurations on line 9.

 * Run the application